strata-mvc/strata/README.md

 ## Help and support

-Feel free to ask questions to the Strata community on the [Help and support](http://strata-community.francoisfaubert.com/) forum.
+Feel free to ask questions to the Strata community in [the chat](https://gitter.im/francoisfaubert/strata) or raise any problems in the [issue page](https://github.com/francoisfaubert/strata/issues).

 ## Contributing